samuelkarani/arrays-sugar/README.md

 Support us if you would like this work to continue!
 Sponsorship allows development and maintenance of all 3 sugar libraries: [ai-sugar](https://github.com/samuelkarani/ai-sugar), [arrays-sugar](https://github.com/samuelkarani/arays-sugar) and [zod-sugar](https://github.com/samuelkarani/zod-sugar).

-You can support us on either [Patreon](https://patreon.com/samuelkarani) or [BuyMeACoffee](https://coff.ee/samiezkay) as we wait for approval to be part of Github Sponsors program.
+You can support us on [BuyMeACoffee](https://buymeacoffee.com/samuelkarani) as we wait for approval to be part of Github Sponsors program.

 You can become a sponsor at whatever amount you are comfortable with.

 - For individuals, starting $5 monthly or a one-time payment.
-- For companies, starting $500 monthly or a one-time payment.
+- For companies, starting $100 monthly or a one-time payment.

 As a sponsor you can have yours or your organization's name or photo featured in our upcoming sponsors list tiers.
 The list tiers will be updated every month to reflect the total contributions for every individual and company.